Students

 On successful completion of this module, students should be able to:

-1. Describe the key concepts, drivers, opportunities, and risks associated with the role of electricity in clean energy futures
+1. Understand the key concepts, drivers, opportunities, and risks associated with our current and future energy use.

-5. Demonstrate ability to critically evaluate outcomes, learning, and results from different energy futures
+4. Demonstrate the ability to critically evaluate outcomes, learning, and results from different energy futures.

 Skills and Careers Information

-• Learning Pathway: Students completing this Micro Credential gain 5 credits exemption from the PG Cert in Offshore Renewable Energy
+Students completing this Micro Credential gain 5 credits exemption from the PG Cert in Offshore Renewable Energy.

 Requirements